Love’s Witness

 Indian Winter Stew

 Today is Saint Patrick’s Day and I will be cooking a traditional Irish meal of corned beef and cabbage but last week I made a delicious winter stew with Indian flavors that was worth a share.
-My husband, Karan, is Hindu and therefore does not typically eat beef or pork.
-But Karan…
+Lamb could be substituted for beef as well.
+Indian Winter Stew Print Prep time 30 mins Cook time …

 Fig Chutney